-The sanctions were relaxed after the nuclear monitoring body International Atomic Energy Agency (IAEA) confirmed that Iran conformed to the rules laid down by the Joint Comprehensive Plan of Action last July.
+The sanctions were relaxed after the nuclear monitoring body, the International Atomic Energy Agency (IAEA), confirmed that Iran conformed to the rules laid down by the Joint Comprehensive Plan of Action last July.

 An agreement was reached in July, 2015 between Iran, the five permanent members of the UN and the EU, over curbs on Iran's nuclear programme.

 Scorpio Tankers signed an agreement with the National Shipping Company of Saudi Arabia (Bahri) to sell five of its second-hand medium range (MR) tankers for $166.5m.

 The MR product tankers were built in 2014 at Hyundai Mipo Dockyard in South Korea.
 STI Chelsea, STI Lexington, STI Mythos, STI Olivia, and STI Powai are set to be sold to Bahri's National Chemical Carriers (NCC) subsidiary.